-Botulism is a potentially deadly illness that is caused by a toxin produced by a bacterium called Clostridium botulinum.
+Botulism is a potentially deadly illness that is caused by a toxin produced by specific bacteria.

 The bacteria are found in the soil and at the bottom of lakes, streams, and oceans.
-The intestinal tracts of fish, mammals, crabs, and other shellfish may contain C. botulinum and its spores.
-The bacterium's spores can survive in improperly prepared foods.
+The intestinal tracts of fish, mammals, crabs, and other shellfish may contain the bacteria and its spores.
+Bacterial spores can survive in improperly prepared foods.
 A very small amount of the botulism toxin can cause illness.
 People are exposed to this toxin in one of three ways:

 In some cases, the source of the bacteria is unknown.
 Botulism toxin is also a potential bioterrorism agent.

-Factors that increase your chance of getting botulism include:
+Factors that increase your chance of botulism include:

 Symptoms begin in the face and eyes, and progress down both sides of the body.
 If left untreated, muscles in the arms, legs, and torso, as well as those used in breathing become unable to move.
 Death can occur.